Skip to main content

 Which style should I use?

 • Kotlin — Use sql { } for queries where all values are known.
-Use the builder pattern when you need parameter holes for Templates (Advanced).
+Use the builder pattern when you need to compose fragments programmatically.

 • Scala — Same guidance, using sql"" instead of sql { }.